Frequently Asked Questions

 See visa fees for all current visa costs

-If I need a visa how long will it take to get one after I get a work permit?
+If I need a visa how long will it take to get one after I get a CoS?

 Only the British Consulate / Embassy can approve a visa and only they can confirm how long it will take on a country to country, case by case basis.
 Typically though it will range from a few days to up to three weeks (the UKIV intention is that, in most cases, 90% of visa are turned around within three weeks of the application - we strongly recommend that you do the application at least TWO months before you need it).